czytweety/ZiyuCui.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Aggregation Induced Emission (AIE)
+  - Aggregation Induced Emission
-  - Room-temperature phosphorescence (RTP)
+  - Room-temperature phosphorescence
   - Long-persistent luminescence

 # Education to show in About widget